Microsoft Bookings Quick Start Guide

 Click on “Booking page” on the left menu.

-• Check “Disable direct search engine indexing of booking page.
+• Check “Disable direct search engine indexing of booking page" under Businrss page access control.

 • In most cases, it is sufficient to set “General Availability” to “Bookable when staff are free”.

-1. Once you finish configuration of your Booking page, click on "Save and publish".
+1. Once you finish configuration of your Booking page, click on "Save" to save all your configuration.

 When your customer experience error message